Dyrutter/anime_recommendations/README.md

 7) User Recs: Recommend anime based on the genre and source preferences of similar users
 8) Model Recs: Recommend anime based on the neural network model's predicted anime ratings

-Further details regarding how the models were constructed can be found in the [model card](./model_card.md).
+Additional details regarding how the models were constructed can be found in the [model card](./model_card.md).
 Individual functions and code methodologies are explained in each component's python script.

 # ENVIRONMENT SETUP